AhmadAFS1/OmniVoice/docs/throughput_metrics.md

 ## High-Level Findings

-- The current API server is effectively one-request-at-a-time.
-- The shell loops used in testing were sequential.
-- The server itself also serializes `model.generate(...)` with a lock.
-- In the 20-run fixed-duration benchmark, RTX 3080 and RTX 3090 were nearly tied.
+- In the historical single-request baseline, RTX 3080 and RTX 3090 were nearly tied for this workload shape.
-- Under this current single-request path, the 3090 does not clearly separate from the 3080.
-- This likely means the current benchmark is not saturating the GPU strongly enough to expose the 3090's larger headroom.
+- After online API micro-batching was added, throughput improved materially, but one GPU was still far below the offered load in the `100 requests over 2s` benchmark.
+- Under realistic 100-request concurrency, the main latency contributor became queue wait rather than one-request inference time.
+- Increasing batch size from `8` to `16` reduced queueing, but also made each batch much slower.
+The net gain was small.
+- Making batching more VRAM-aware allowed larger merged batches, but larger batches alone did not guarantee better latency or higher throughput.
+- The practical goal is not simply “maximize VRAM.”
+The better target is: maximize throughput subject to a reasonable batch execution SLA.
+- For this workload, a single GPU is currently sustaining only about `5.5-6.1 req/s`, far below an offered load of `50 req/s`.

 ## Phase 1: Early One-Off Runs